Aangan (1973 film)

-Aangan is a 1973 Bollywood family drama film directed by Nasir Hussain.
+Aangan is a 1973 Bollywood family drama film directed by Nazir Hussain.
 It stars Farida Jalal, Deb Mukherjee, Indrani Mukherjee, Ashim Kumar, Dilip Raj, Leela Mishra and Nazir Hussain.
 The film revolves around two brothers and the misunderstandings caused by the younger brother's wife.

 Hussain wrote the story, screenplay and dialogue for the film aside from directing it, for producers Jagdish Massand and Pratap Kumar, who produced the film under the J. P. Films banner.
 The music of the film was composed by the music director duo Sonik-Omi, with lyrics by Indeevar.

 Plot

 The story is about two brothers leading a contented life in a joint family.
 The older one is married and he and his wife look after the younger brother as their own son.
 Misunderstandings occur when the younger one marries and brings his wife to live in the joint family.
 The younger brother's wife disturbs the equilibrium of the family maintained by the older brother and his wife.
 Finally, the disagreements are sorted out with the family living together cohesively.